metarhia/Docs/content/en/LAYERS.md

 [👉 Back to contents](/) | [🚀 Getting started](/content/en/START.md) | [🧩 Application server features](/content/en/SERVER.md)

+Metarhia features an auto-loader for its codebase.
+Upon application start, it automatically loads all layers of code and dependencies, forming namespaces that are accessible from the application code.
+After loading is complete, it triggers `start` hooks.
+If files change on the disk, the application server will reload the new version on the fly without stopping the server.
+No connections will be broken, and no API calls will be terminated.

 ## API

 Let's introduce two basic concepts:
 - `endpoint` - a single API method or RPC procedure to be invoked from browser-side app or third-party apps.
 Endpoint has a contract or signature and a name.
 - `unit` - group of endpoints (an interface).
 Unit has a name, and may have a version (e.g. `chat.1`, `chat.2`, `auth`).

+In order to provide the best developer experience for rapid API development, Metarhia offers auto-routing for API requests and webhooks.
+There's no need to manually add routes; all calls made over supported protocols (HTTP, HTTPS, WS, WSS) will be automatically directed to `endpoints` based on file system paths.
+The format of request and response payloads is defined by the [Metacom protocol](https://github.com/metarhia/Contracts/blob/master/doc/Metacom.md) specification and implemented in the npm package [Metacom](https://www.npmjs.com/package/metacom).
+Metarhia supports automatic request concurrency control, including request execution timeouts and an execution queue with both timeout and queue size limitations.
+API calls can have contracts (schemas) for automatic input and output data validation.
+The application server provides isolation for code execution; for more details, see [isolation](https://github.com/metarhia/Docs/blob/main/content/en/SERVER.md#context-isolation).
+The application server also supports various API styles: RPC over AJAX, RPC over Websocket, REST, and webhooks.

 To create API endpoint put file `getCity.js` to folder `application/api/geo` with following source: